Overview

 When to consider other options

-If symptoms persist or if muscle tension is not the primary cause of pain, your consultant may discuss:
+If symptoms persist or if muscle tension is not the main cause of pain, your consultant may discuss thoracic facet block and ablation, thoracic nerve block and PRP, thoracic epidural injection, physiotherapy, posture based rehabilitation, medication review, or combined approaches for persistent thoracic pain.

 Safety note

-Please inform your consultant if you take blood thinners, have allergies, diabetes, active infection, are pregnant, or have had previous reactions to local anaesthetic.
-You may need someone to drive you home depending on how you feel after the procedure.
+Please inform your consultant if you take blood thinning medication, have allergies, diabetes, active infection, are pregnant, or have had previous reactions to local anaesthetic.
+If you feel lightheaded after treatment you should avoid driving until you feel fully well.

-Arrange a consultation to discuss whether trigger point injections may be appropriate for your mid‑back pain.
+Arrange a consultation to discuss whether trigger point injection for mid back pain may be appropriate for your symptoms.